sowmya1283/hangman_python/README.md

 * Implementation 🏭: Check whether game worked as expected for invalid characters.
 * Test 🧪: I played the game on a local terminal with invalid character.
 Validation was not present initially
 * Result 🏆: Tests didnt work as expected results, after fixing the bug this test has been made pass.
-* Verdict ✅: Initially test was pailed and then after bug fix the tests are PASS
+* Verdict ✅: Initially test was failed and then after bug fix the test is PASS

 <br>

-* Implementation 🏭: Check
+* Implementation 🏭: Check whether user is able to select diffrent menu options and correspnding menu list is displayed
-* Test 🧪: I played the
+* Test 🧪: Tried selecting different menu options.
-* Result 🏆: The
+* Result 🏆: Game responded as expected.
-* Verdict ✅: Test passed.
+* Verdict ✅: PASS
 <br>
 ​

 **Validators**

 * The PEP8 Online Validator was down when creating this project, however I added a PEP8 validator to my workspace by running the command: "pip3 install pycodestyle".
-The results can be found [here](assets/images/bs1977-pycodestyle.png)
+The results can be found [here](assets/images/pep8validator.png)

 * The validator flags a number of warnings and one error.
 Error was related to the equality operator is used in place of assignment operator.
-Other a quite number of minor warnings were all related to the extra spaces and blank lines between the functions.
-In my final mentor session, I was informed about removing these extra spaces and fixing any errors.
+Other a quite number of minor warnings were present.
+All were related to the extra spaces and blank lines between the functions.
+In my final mentor session, I was informed about removing these extra spaces.

 ​
 ## **Bugs**
 ​
 Some of the bugs were identified during testing.
 They are listed below.